 Simple English definitions for legal terms

-Read a random definition: incremental cash flow
+Read a random definition: fistuca

 Security grading is a way of rating or classifying how strong, stable, or risky a security is.
 Securities are things like stocks or bonds that people can buy as investments.
 Companies like Standard and Poor's and Moody's use a system to grade securities based on their financial health.
 This helps investors decide which securities to buy or sell.
 The grade a security is given helps people understand how safe or risky it is to invest in that security.